Skip to main content

 Set Default Value (Optional)

-In the COALESCE properties panel, enter a default value to use if all input fields are null.
+Check the Default Value checkbox and enter a fallback value to use if all input fields are null.

 COALESCE Best Practices